kaytlinwu/Wildfire_Analaysis_Data_Science_Midterm_Project/README.md

 * Exploratory Data Analysis & Visualization
     * Correlations between fire indexes were explored.
     * Analysis of variables against Initial Spread Index (ISI) and area burned were performed.
 * Data Modelling
     * Drought Code (DC) and month number were used to predict Initial Spread Index (ISI) value.

 ## Results

 * Fine Fuel Moisture Code (FFMC) was skewed towards it's theorical max of 99, which implies that a high Fine Fuel Moisture Code (FFMC) is either a precondition for a fire of any size, or that high Fine Fuel Moisture Code (FFMC) is a common property of the local climate, reglardless of fire risk.
-* Highest number of fires were in August and September.
+* The highest number of fires were in August and September.
 The smallest number of fires was in November.
 * The likelyhood for a fire to spread is higher in August and September compared to March
 * The average (Initial Spread Index) ISI per season followed a seasonal pattern.
 The Initial Spread Inded (ISI) was highest during summer with the highest temperatures, slightly decreases in Fall and is the lowest in the Winter.
 By Spring, the Initial Spread Index (ISI) increases as the temperature increases.
 * Seasons containing higher average wildfire Initial Spread Indexes (ISI) had an increased number of high and extreme danger fires.
 These fires are important to note because they are difficult to control.